Annual Meeting and Dinner 2017

 from The League of Women Voters of the U.S.

 For the latest information about Issues Relating to Public Education go to lwveducation.com.

 Shopping?
 Sign up with smile.amazon.com, search for and select League of Women Voters of New Jersey as your charity, and you'll be making a gift to the League of Women Voters of New Jersey each time you shop!

 Meetings: Please Join Us!

-Please also join us at our regular monthly meetings.
+Please join us at our regular business meetings.

 The Institute for Women's Leadership at Douglass College, Rutgers University sponsors many events, lectures, film series, and conferences.